 The most helpful feature is how it conveniently displays correction suggestions when you hover over the word in question.
 Just click on the suggestion you want to use, and it automatically replaces the original text or punctuation.

 It doesn’t just work for WordPress posts, either.
 It works anywhere you can input text so improving your copy, pages, products, and even your emails is a breeze.

-There is a premium subscription available which extends outside of Chrome, if you would like access to advanced corrections and writing improvements.
+There is a premium subscription available that extends outside of Chrome if you would like access to advanced corrections and writing improvements.